 If a programme isn’t playing, try refreshing your browser, then try playing it again.
-If this doesn’t work try closing and re-opening the browser and playing the programme again.
+If that doesn’t work close and re-open the browser, then try playing the programme again.

 You can search for another version of a programme by clicking the ‘search for repeats’ link under the programme description.